CIDRAM/Docs/readme.en.md

 └─Reported-IPv6-Failed ("Requests reported to external APIs – IPv6 – Failed")
 ```

+Note: Whether to track statistics for auxiliary rules can be controlled from the auxiliary rules page.

 ##### "force_hostname_lookup" `[bool]`
 - Force hostname lookups?
 True = Yes; False = No [Default].
 Hostname lookups are normally performed on an "as needed" basis, but can be forced for all requests.
 Doing so may be useful as a means of providing more detailed information in the log files, but may also have a slightly negative effect on performance.